 Addiction is a disease that’s often accompanied by other disorders.
 One of these is codependency.
 Unfortunately, being codependent can make it much harder to get substance abuse help.
-Take a closer look at what it means to be codependent and explore the best options for recovery.
+Take a closer look at what it means to be codependent and explore the best addiction treatment services for recovery.

 What Is Codependency?